 The technology trends we are watching with great anticipation in 2019 isn’t a cool new device or a smaller, faster, better version of something we’ve seen before.
 It’s not a trip to Mars, a robot, or anything designed by Elon Musk.
 It’s something much bigger.
 It’s the promise of widespread, transformational change in society’s infrastructure and functions brought about by connected technologies.

-We’ve seen dazzling progress on a number of fronts, but 2019 is the year that a fleet of factors will converge to make concepts like connected cities, autonomous vehicles, the Internet of Things, and the Fourth Industrial Revolution not just theoretical, but real.
+We’ve seen dazzling progress on a number of fronts, but this year a fleet of factors will converge to make concepts like connected cities, autonomous vehicles, the Internet of Things, and the Fourth Industrial Revolution not just theoretical, but real.
 Key among them is the arrival of 5G.
-Exponentially faster data rates will make the Internet of Things (IoT) fully implementable.
+Exponentially faster data rates will make the Internet of Things (IoT) fully implementable by late 2019 into 2020 and beyond.
 Complementary electronics, such as durable, precision connectors, are joined by powerful sensors and antennas to create a generation of devices that are astoundingly intelligent.
 The way we do things at home, at work, and on the roads is about to change.
 Here’s how.

 We’ve been hearing about autonomous vehicles for a while now, but development has been start-and-stop, with high-profile stumbles and delays.
 We’re about to move past that phase.
 The rapid refinement of camera, LiDAR, radar, and sensor technologies is converging in the first generation of fully autonomous vehicles.
 Trials are in progress now in several cities around the world, and as the technology solidifies and standardizes, public perception will rapidly catch up.